nielsgl/dspy-profiles/docs/index.md

 `dspy-profiles` locates your configuration file with a clear, `git`-like precedence:

+1.  **Environment Variable**: Set `DSPY_PROFILES_PATH` to point to a specific configuration file.
-1.  **Project-Specific File**: It searches for a `profiles.toml` in the current directory and its parent directories.
+2.  **Project-Specific File**: Search for a `profiles.toml` in the current directory and its parent directories.
 This allows you to commit project-specific profiles directly to your repository.
-2.  **Environment Variable**: You can set the `DSPY_PROFILES_PATH` environment variable to point to a specific configuration file.
-3.  **Global File**: If neither of the above is found, it falls back to the global default at `~/.dspy/profiles.toml`.
+3.  **Global File**: If neither of the above is found, fall back to the global default at `~/.dspy/profiles.toml`.

 ---